* This article was first published in April 2021, updated May 2021. We will continue to update as we receive new information.

 Johannesburg Art Gallery

 One of the biggest public collections of art in Africa, the Johannesburg Art Gallery has faced a variety of difficulties long before the coronavirus pandemic arrived, and briefly closed in 2017 due to problems with rain damage from a leaking roof.
 On March 26, 2020 the gallery announced that it would be temporarily closing until further notice.
-Managed by the City of Joburg, the reasons for the gallery's continued closure remain unclear, although we were informed the closure is linked to the city's Community Development department not having enough capacity to open all of Joburg's public sites (such as libraries, parks, community centres etc).
-We continue to wait impatiently for this landmark institution to reopen.
+The current status of openness of this museum still remains unclear.
+New exhibitions have been hung, but there have been no announcements about how or if it is possible to visit them.
+We continue to wait impatiently for this landmark institution to fully reopen.